Toyota 22RE Engine for Sale | 2.4L EFI Inline-4 Pickup and 4Runner

 Description

-About This Engine
+About the Toyota 22RE Engine

 The Toyota 22RE is one of the most reliable inline-four engines ever built for a production vehicle.
 With its 2.4-liter displacement, SOHC design, and Toyota EFI system, the 22RE powered the Toyota Pickup (known internationally as the Hilux) and the Toyota 4Runner from 1983 through 1995.
-Many examples exceed 300,000 miles with regular maintenance- some documented examples have approached 500,000 miles.
+Many examples exceed 300,000 miles with regular maintenance, some documented examples have approached 500,000 miles.
 This is not marketing language: it is why the Toyota Pickup and early 4Runner became the reference vehicle for reliability in cultures from rural America to the Australian outback to conflict zones worldwide.

-The 22RE distinguishes itself from the carbureted 22R by its Toyota EFI system- an L-type airflow meter-based injection setup that provides consistently accurate fuel delivery across temperature extremes, altitude changes, and load variations.
-For off-road use in particular, the EFI's consistent operation regardless of vehicle angle gives the 22RE a significant advantage over the 22R's carburetor, which can flood or starve on steep grades.
+The 22RE distinguishes itself from the carbureted 22R by its Toyota EFI system, an L-type airflow meter-based injection setup that provides consistently accurate fuel delivery across temperature extremes, altitude changes, and load variations.
+For off-road use in particular, the EFI’s consistent operation regardless of vehicle angle gives the 22RE a significant advantage over the 22R’s carburetor, which can flood or starve on steep grades.

 Signs You Need a Replacement Engine

-• Coolant loss without visible external leak- head gasket failure (the most common major 22RE failure).
+• Coolant loss without visible external leak (head gasket failure, the most common major 22RE failure).
 Check the oil for a milky appearance or the coolant for oiliness.

-• Blue smoke under hard acceleration- valve stem seal wear or piston ring wear on high-mileage units
+• Blue smoke under hard acceleration (valve stem seal wear or piston ring wear on high-mileage units)

-• Hard cold start or rough cold idle that resolves after warmup- EFI cold start system issue, airflow meter failure, or coolant temperature sensor fault
+• Hard cold start or rough cold idle that resolves after warmup (EFI cold start system issue, airflow meter failure, or coolant temperature sensor fault)

-• Oil burning on all conditions not just cold start- ring and cylinder wall wear on high-mileage engines
+• Oil burning on all conditions not just cold start (ring and cylinder wall wear on high-mileage engines)

-• Timing chain rattle on cold start that persists after warmup- timing chain tensioner or guide wear
+• Timing chain rattle on cold start that persists after warmup (timing chain tensioner or guide wear)

-• Fuel delivery hesitation under load- clogged injectors or failing airflow meter
+• Fuel delivery hesitation under load (clogged injectors or failing airflow meter)

 Known Problems With This Engine

-• Head gasket failure- the 22RE's primary weakness: Despite legendary reliability overall, the 22RE aluminum head gasket is the engine's Achilles heel.
-Overheating at any point in the engine's life compromises the head gasket.
+• Head gasket failure, the 22REs primary weakness: Despite legendary reliability overall, the 22RE aluminum head gasket is the engine’s Achilles heel.
+Overheating at any point in the engine’s life compromises the head gasket.
 We compression test all 4 cylinders and inspect coolant for contamination before shipping.
 Any unit showing signs of head gasket failure is rejected.

 • Pre-1985 vs post-1985 block incompatibility: This is the most common installation mistake.
 In 1985, Toyota changed the cylinder head, block deck height, timing system, and pump configurations.
 Parts from the two generations do not interchange.
 If you are replacing a post-1985 22RE with a pre-1985 unit (or vice versa), all associated components must also be swapped to match the new engine’s generation.
 We flag this on every order.